My friends taught me how to make their homemade jambalaya recipe. And it's a total winner.

 - (optional garnishes: chopped fresh parsley, thinly-sliced green onions, hot sauce)

-Heat 2 tablespoons. olive oil in a large saute pan over medium-high heat.
+Heat 2 tablespoons olive oil in a stock pot (or a very large/deep saute pan) over medium-high heat.
 Add celery, onion, bell peppers, jalapeno and garlic.
 Saute for about 5 minutes, stirring occasionally, until the vegetables are soft and mostly cooked.
-Add the remaining tablespoon of olive oil, chicken and sausage, and stir to combine.
+Add the remaining 1 tablespoon of olive oil, chicken and sausage, and stir to combine.
 Continue sauteing for an additional 5 minutes, or until the chicken is no longer pink and mostly cooked.

 *If you like spicy jambalaya, I recommend adding 2 jalapenos with their seeds in.
 If you like it mild, I'd go with just 1 seeded jalapeno.
 Or you can go somewhere in between, and always add extra hot sauce at the end if it's too mild.

-**I also like heavily seasoned jambalaya, so I go with a full 2 Tbsp.
-If you think that might be too much, I recommend adding just 1 Tbsp and then taste-testing the rice before adding the shrimp.
+**I also like heavily seasoned jambalaya, so I go with a full 2 tablespoons of Cajun seasoning.
+If you think that might be too much, I recommend adding just 1 tablespoon and then taste-testing the rice before adding the shrimp.
 If you want to add more at that point, just stir some extra seasoning in when you add the shrimp.